 - Measuring the cookies: Use an ice cream or cookie scoop so that you're cookies bake evenly.
 Leave roughly a 1 or 2-inch separation between each (depending on the size), so they can spread comfortably during baking.

 - Refrigerating the dough: I don't chill it and bake the cookies directly.
 The texture is fantastic.
 But the type of oats you use might differ from mine as they can vary depending on what part of the world you live in and what brand you buy.
-You should not have issues with quick-cooking oats because it hydrates quickly.
+You should not have issues with quick-cooking oats because they hydrate quickly.
 With rolled oats, I recommend you test a few cookies first and see how they come out.
 Letting the dough rest from 1 hour to a day might help to make moister and softer cookies.
 The oats will soften with the extra hydration time.

 Related recipes you might like: